CitrineInformatics/citrine-python/docs/source/getting_started/teams.rst

 - WRITE allows them to modify those resources.
 - SHARE allows them to publish those resources to other Teams.

-There are several methods for managing teams, Users, and user membership in teams.
+There are several methods for managing teams, Users, and user membership in teams

 Listing Users in a Team